mark-b-kauffman/phoenixDSK/README.md

 4. Wait a bit while the application deploys to your Heroku server.
 5. Click the View button.
 6. Remove the trailing /register in the address of the page that is displayed, then hit enter to view the application.

+Note: The Heroku configuration is contained in the top-level file app.json.

 ## Notes for building and deploying locally: